-Our responsibility is to express opinions on these financial statements based on our audit.
+Our responsibility is to express opinions on these financial statements based on our audits.
 We did not audit the financial statements of Panhandle State Foundation, the discretely presented component unit.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion on the discretely component unit, is based solely on the report of the other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+Those statements were audited by other auditors whose report thereon has been furnished to us, and our opinion insofar as it relates to the amounts included for Panhandle State Foundation, is based solely on the report of the other auditors.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of Panhandle State Foundation, the discretely presented component unit, were not audited in accordance with Government Auditing Standards.